 If you are one of the tens of millions of Americans who are behind on your tax payments, you are probably already familiar with the Automated Collection System or ACS.
 This branch of the IRS is the first contact most taxpayers have with the IRS after receiving a past-due tax bill.
 As its name suggests, ACS is a large, computer driven system that attempts to collect on past due tax liabilities.
 ACS is responsible for sending out nearly all of the various collection letters and legal notices required to collect delinquent tax liabilities.

 ACS however, is not a fully “automated” system.
 It is staffed with a large number of tax collection professionals whose efforts are focused on collecting your past due liability.
 A large portion of these tax collectors work in call centers located across the nation.
-Some of the larger ACS call centers are located in Jacksonville, Seattle, Philadelphia, Denver, Oakland and Buffalo.
 Most taxpayers who speak to an IRS collection officer on the phone, are probably speaking to an ACS representative at one of these large call centers.

 Federal law gives you the right to professional representation before the IRS and ACS.
-If you are concerned about the preservation of your legal rights, you should contact a tax profession to assist you with your tax collection negotiations with ACS.
+If you are concerned about the preservation of your legal rights, you should speak with a tax professional to assist you with your tax collection negotiations with ACS.